Stadium to be at 40-percent capacity for remaining home games

 There will be free entry for school employees with school identification.
 Golden passes and Georgia High School Association passes will be honored.

-Tickets for the Camden County-Colquitt County game will be on sale next Monday through Thursday from 8 a.m. until 3 p.m. and on Friday from 8 a.m. until noon.
+Tickets for the Camden County-Colquitt County game will be on sale Wednesday and Thursday from 8 a.m. until 3 p.m. and on Friday from 8 a.m. until noon.

 General admission tickets are $8.
 Reserved seats tickets are $15.